Info

 English Translation, Editing, Scans / solradguy

-Warnings: None.
+Warnings: None

-ISOTOPE & ISOLATION
+ISOTOPE & ISOLATION //

-Having completed the basic theory of the force of law, humanity began researching applications of that theory in various fields without a break.
+Having completed the basic theory of magic, humanity began researching applications of that theory in various fields without a break.
 Each country, in pursuit of their own interests, invested heavily in this research and recruited top scientists in rapid succession.
 These scientists, too, were striving to develop new technologies in this new field in a favorable environment.
 At the forefront of applied legal research was a semi-state-run research institute in the United States of America where three up-and-coming young minds were gathered.

 “Oh my god!
 He's smoking in the lab again!”